MEET BRIANNA TITONE

 Community Revitalization Grant Program/ Tax Credits (HB22-1409, SB21-252, HB24-1295): This bill and two other similar bills aimed at helping main streets and downtown areas stay vibrant with the arts and housing.
 This was a wildly successful program used across the state.

-Create User-friendly State Internet Rules Portal (HB21-1230): Helping Colorado businesses keep up with the changing regulatory environment through a central repository.
+Create User-friendly State Internet Rules Portal (HB21-1230): Helping Colorado businesses keep up with the changing regulatory environment through a central repository (winning an award from Colorado Concern).